bitrise-io/devcenter/_articles/en/team-management/organizations/saml-sso-in-organizations.md

 ## Disabling SAML SSO

 Organization owners can disable an established SAML SSO for the Organization with a click of a button on the **Single Sign On** tab.
-Please note that if you delete someone from your IdP, you have to delete that Organization member from Bitrise as well.
+Please note that if you delete someone from your IDP, you have to delete that Organization member from Bitrise as well.

 ### Disabling an Organization's SAML SSO